-The most often sighted symptoms are stunted growth, deformed facial features (such as a short nose or a very thin upper lip or a decreased eye width), and central nervous system damage in the form of actual brain damage or damage to the child’s learning abilities.
+Alcohol can potentially cross the placental barrier, with serious consequences on the baby: stunted fetal growth or weight, brain cell and activity damage, or other severe behavioral, physical and mental problems.
+The most common fetal alcohol syndrome symptoms are stunted growth, deformed facial features (such as a short nose or a very thin upper lip or a decreased eye width), and central nervous system damage, which presents as either brain damage or a learning disability.

 Effects of Fetal Alcohol Syndrome (FAS) are irreversible, with no permanent cure to date. fetal alcohol syndrome treatment comes in the form of psychoactive drugs, behavioral interventions, and other physiotherapeutic exercises.